 The good news first.
 This book is written for you!
-For the purpose of this book we do not assume any significant understanding of the Java Enterprise Edition (Java EE).
-[5: Java Enterprise Edition: http://en.wikipedia.org/wiki/Java\Platform,\Enterprise\Edition] and the Eclipse Platform.
-[6: Eclipse Platform: http://wiki.eclipse.org/Platform].
+For the purpose of this book we do not assume that you have a solid understanding of the Java Enterprise Edition (Java EE) is required.
+[5: Java Enterprise Edition: http://en.wikipedia.org/wiki/Java_Platform,Enterprise_Edition].
+However, having prior experience in client server programming with Java will be useful occasionally and having used the Eclipse IDE for Java development before is certainly a plus.